bunsenstraat/remix-workshops-cleanup/SolidityBeginnerCourse/functions-inputs-and-outputs/inputsAndOutputs.md

 You will often return multiple values.
 It could be a function that collects outputs of various functions and returns them in a single function call for example.

 The `named` function (line 19) shows how to name return values.
 Naming return values helps with the readability of your contracts.
-Named return values make it easier to understand what values and in which order are returned.
+Named return values make it easier to understand what values, and in which order are returned.
 You can also assign values to a name.

 The `assigned` function (line 33) shows how to assign values to a name.
 When you assign values to a name you can omit (leave out) the return statement and return them individually.